 Our current assets include Cash and Cash Equivalents, Marketable Securities and Accounts Receivable relating to Investment Banking and Investment Management revenues.
 Our current liabilities include accrued expenses, accrued employee compensation and short-term borrowings.
 We traditionally have made payments for employee bonus awards and year-end distributions to partners in the first quarter of the year with respect to the prior year's results.
 In addition, payments in respect of deferred cash compensation arrangements are also made in the first quarter.
-From time to time, advances may also be made in satisfaction of commitments to new employees, at or near the date they begin employment.
+From time to time, advances and/or commitments may also be granted to new employees at or near the date they begin employment, or to existing employees for the purpose of incentive or retention.
 Cash distributions related to partnership tax allocations are made to the partners of Evercore LP and EWM in accordance with our corporate estimated payment calendar; these payments are made prior to the end of each calendar quarter.
 In addition, dividends on Class A Shares, and related distributions to partners of Evercore LP, are paid when and if declared by the Board of Directors, which is generally quarterly.